remiliacorp/boogi/content/projects/remilia_cards.md

 order: 1
 ---

-A trading card game sold as collectable NFTs in a fictional card game inspired by Magic: The Gathering's game-breaking meta exploit community.

-The cards in the game will feature monsters, items and traps.
-The monsters will all be some anthropomorphized to some form indicative of the female gender.
+NFT collectibles sold expressing a fictional card game as an ARG, designed as an experimental financial minigame exploiting NFT technology to express a non-existent trading card economy.
+The cards are released in seasons, each collaborating with a different artist for the card art, to create complex collectability tied to the artist's reputation.
+The card's text content itself each serve to express the obfuscated rules and aesthetic setting of the fictional game, which itself is an exploration of and commentary on the phenomenon of game-breaking metaplay.

 ## Format